Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max asks Spike if he was behind the recent attacks he tells him "No of course not, I told you the Citizens will eventually rise up to take their right full place as the masters of Cybervators".

 Max prepares for the championship training, stratigizing, and developing more tech.

+With Airiona no longer apart of the team she must be replaced By Minia which means she must be replaced by Xenos

 Max thinks about spike he starts to contemplate the potential ramifications of create this technology